-Elizabeth Taylor (Who’s Afraid of Virginia Woolf?) plays Ellen Wheeler, a wealthy woman with emotional problems.
+Elizabeth Taylor (Cleopatra) plays Ellen Wheeler, a wealthy woman with emotional problems.
 One rainy night, the insomniac Ellen paces around her flat and when she looks through the window, she sees a dead body in the abandoned mansion across the yard.
-Ellen’s husband (Laurence Harvey, Room at the Top and The Manchurian Candidate) and her best friend (Billie Whitelaw, Frenzy and The Omen) don’t believe her.
+Ellen’s husband (Laurence Harvey, Room at the Top) and her best friend (Billie Whitelaw, The Omen) don’t believe her.
 Did the unstable Ellen imagine the whole thing?

 Reaction & Thoughts:

-Fun piece of Grand Guignol, a distant cousin to Robert Aldrich’s What ever happened to Baby Jane?, Hush Hush Sweet Charlotte and all those other deliciously campy chillers that were made in the 1960s and 1970s starring older female movie stars.
-This one was adapted from a play by Lucille Fletcher, who is better known for her famous radio play Sorry Wrong Number (filmed in 1948 with Barbara Stanwyck), and directed by Brian G. Hutton (Kelly’s Heroes and The First Deadly Sin).
+Fun piece of Grand Guignol, a distant cousin to Hush Hush Sweet Charlotte and all those other deliciously campy chillers that were made in the 1960s and 1970s starring older female movie stars.
+This one was adapted from a play by Lucille Fletcher, who is better known for her famous radio play Sorry Wrong Number (filmed in 1948 with Barbara Stanwyck), and directed by Brian G. Hutton (The First Deadly Sin).

 Night Watch has one of those endings that makes you rethink the entire film.
 The movie sometimes makes little sense, relying on spotty logic more often than not, however, the final scenes convinced me that the movie is a bit smarter than what I initially thought.